THE LOST AMERICAN AMMUNITION SHIPS

 This was, surprisingly, just a few months after my other ship, the USS ORISKANY was sunk as an artificial reef (5-17-06).

-See my new web site on USS MAUNA KEA at:
+See my web site on USS MAUNA KEA at:

 USS MAUNA KEA (AE-22) - IN MEMORIAM